ilovespectra/portals/soundtracks/README.md

 # Custom Portals Soundtracks

-[Here is an Audius playlist](https://audius.co/hntdenver/playlist/soundtrack-demos-1479347224) of some examples of original tracks I've created under my iLoveSpectra artist moniker.<br><br>
-I'm creating an NFT collection on Solana that represents the commission of a personalized soundtrack to your space, if you have any interest, find me on [Twitter](https://twitter.com/ilovespectra) or @_tanny on Discord.
+I've created an pNFT collection on Solana that represents the commission of a personalized soundtrack to your space.<br><br><b>They're called SNDTRK Tokens.
+Here's how they work:</b><br><br> They will be released in 4 tiers, or 'SetLists', which will be released one at a time chronologically.<br>
+  - SNDTRK SetLists:
+      -
+    - **TailGate / 4SOL** - 10 Tokens (*Live Now:*) [Check it out](https://ilovespectra.vercel.app)
+    - **Opener / 6SOL** - 10 Tokens
+    - **Headliner / 8SOL** - 10 Tokens
+    - **Encore / 10SOL** - No Capped Supply

+- Each pNFT represents a custom track for your portals space based on the following information you will be prompted to provide in the UI, which will be logged as a memo in the transaction signature:
+  - Genre:
+    - Action, Adventure, Fantasy, Sci-fi, Shooter, Racing, Chase/Scroller, Bullet Hail
+      - *Got suggestions for more?
+Make a pull request!)*
+  - Mood:
+    - Intense, Calm, Mysterious, Joyful, Romance, Suspense
+  - Game Setting:
+    - Describe the game environment here
+  - Personality(s)
+    - Describe the lead character, or player
+  - Instrument Preferences
+    - 'Needs ukelele, music box, acordion / No banjo, no bagpipes, etc.'
+  - Portals URL
+    - Link your portal here

+- This metadata will be added to your pNFT

+- Once the track is completed, a link to download will be added to the metadata of your NFT!

+- iLoveSpectra TailGate SNDTRK Tokens: [Check it out here!](https://ilovespectra.vercel.app) if you have any questions, find me on [Twitter](https://twitter.com/ilovespectra) or @_tanny on Discord.
 |-

 In exchange for SOL, I will immerse myself in your space and get a feel for the atmosphere and create a sound track of your choice: